IL Rep Hirschauer moves to amend School Safety Drill Act to protect students

 Require schools to announce drills beforehand and allow students to ask questions throughout.

-This NASW-Illinois Chapter initiative mentioned in our recent Spring 2021 NASW-IL Advocacy Update has passed the Illinois House of Representatives and now moves to the Senate.
+This NASW-Illinois Chapter initiative has passed the Illinois House of Representatives and now moves to the Senate.

 The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the world, with over 120,000 members.
 The NASW-Illinois Chapter is one of the association's largest chapters representing over 20.000 licensed Illinois social workers and school social workers, with over 5,000 active members.
 NASW strives to advance social work careers, grow social work businesses, and protect the profession.